 Start by going to the GuidanceResources website to find the contact information for your location.

-- Click on the Register tab, and enter Adobe’s web ID: Adobe.
+- Select the Register tab, and enter Adobe’s web ID: Adobe.

 - Select your country, and follow the prompts to create a username and password.

-To find a local provider, click on the Find A Guidance Expert directory.
+To find a local provider, select the Find a Guidance Expert directory.
 You’ll be directed to a list of local counselling professionals who can listen to your concerns and guide you to the appropriate services.